-Key financial highlights for fiscal year 2019, are as follows:
+Key financial highlights for fiscal year 2020, are as follows:

-- On the government-wide financial statements, the assets and deferred outflows of resources exceeds the liabilities and deferred inflows of resources by \$2.0 million.
-The School District's financial status remained stable during fiscal year 2019.
-In total, net position increased \$3.6 million.
-This total increase was due to governmental activities since the School District has no business-type activities. - General revenues accounted for \$15.1 million or 31% of all revenues.
-Program specific revenues in the form of charges for services and sales, grants and contributions accounted for \$34.1 million or 69% of total revenues.
-Total revenues were \$49.2 million. - The School District had \$45.6 million in expenses related to governmental activities; these expenses were offset by \$34.1 million in program specific charges for services, grants or contributions.
-General revenues and taxes of \$15.1 million also provided for these programs. - The general fund (the primary operating fund), presented on a current financial resource basis, ended the fiscal year with had \$46.0 million in revenues and \$45.0 million in expenditures.
-The general fund's fund balance increased from \$11.4 million to \$12.4 million.
+- In fiscal year 2020, the School District adopted Governmental Accounting Standards Board (GASB) Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance.
+The primary objective of this statement is to provide temporary relief to governments and other stakeholders in light of the COVID-19 pandemic.
+That objective is accomplished by postponing the effective dates of certain provisions in statements and Implementation Guides that first became effective or are scheduled to become effective for period beginning after June 15, 2018, and later.
+The School District delayed the adoption of GASB Statements No. 84 and No. 90. - On the government-wide financial statements, the assets and deferred outflows of resources exceeds the liabilities and deferred inflows of resources by \$4.2 million.
+The School District's financial status remained stable during fiscal year 2020.
+In total, net position increased \$2.2 million.
+This total increase was due to governmental activities since the School District has no business-type activities. - General revenues accounted for \$16.8 million or 31.7% of all revenues.
+Program specific revenues in the form of charges for services and grants and contributions accounted for \$36.3 million or 68.3% of total revenues.
+Total revenues were \$53.1 million. - The School District had \$50.9 million in expenses related to governmental activities; these expenses were offset by \$36.3 million in program specific charges for services, grants and contributions.
+General revenues and taxes of \$16.8 million also provided for these programs. - The general fund (the primary operating fund), presented on a current financial resource basis, ended the fiscal year with \$48.5 million in revenues and \$48.0 million in expenditures.
+The general fund's fund balance increased from \$12.4 million to \$12.8 million.